Netcracker/qubership-testing-platform-itf-stubs/README.md

 ITF is a tool set for QA/TA engineers testing integrations between application systems.

 ## Tool benefits
-ITF allows to configure integration scenarios of various complexity: from simplest stubs to dynamic call chains.
+ITF allows to configure integration scenarios of various complexity: from the simplest stubs to dynamic call chains.

 Just after a scenario is configured, it can be executed.